outline of the speech (For more speech info,please feel free to contact us):

 The first was at a talk I gave at East China Fair in March this year in Shanghai to a large group of OEM’s about marketing.

 The problem for most of these businesses is that recently in Chinese economic history they’d gone from being basically needed ONLY to MAKE THINGS.
+Now, they were being told that they should be setting their sites on global markets and promoting their businesses to the world.

 I felt kind of sorry for them because they had to go from MAKING things like train engines, to MARKETING train engines - and that’s a little bit like asking me to go from MARKETING train engines (which I would be very good at because that’s the kind of thing I do) to MAKING them.